Melbourne: Sport

 Melbourne has long been regarded as Australia's sporting capital due to the role it has played in the development of Australian sport, the range and quality of its sporting events and venues, and its high rates of spectatorship and participation.
+It is also sometimes dubbed the sporting capital of the world.
 The city is also home to 27 professional sports teams competing at the national level, the most of any Australian city.
 Melbourne's sporting reputation was recognised in 2016 when, after being ranked as the world's top sports city three times biennially, the Ultimate Sports City Awards in Switzerland named it 'Sports City of the Decade'.

 The city has hosted a number of major international sporting events, most notably the 1956 Summer Olympics, the first Olympic Games held outside Europe and the United States.
-Melbourne also hosted the 2006 Commonwealth Games, will host the 2026 Commonwealth Games along with a number a number of regional areas of Victoria, and is home to several major annual international events, including the Australian Open, the first of the four Grand Slam tennis tournaments.
+Melbourne also hosted the 2006 Commonwealth Games, and is home to several major annual international events, including the Australian Open, the first of the four Grand Slam tennis tournaments.
 First held in 1861 and declared a public holiday for all Melburnians in 1873, the Melbourne Cup is the world's richest handicap horse race, and is known as "the race that stops a nation".
 The Formula One Australian Grand Prix has been held at the Albert Park Circuit since 1996.

 Cricket was one of the first sports to become organised in Melbourne with the Melbourne Cricket Club forming within three years of settlement.
 The club manages one of the world's largest stadiums, the 100,000 capacity Melbourne Cricket Ground (MCG).
 Established in 1853, the MCG is notable for hosting the first Test match and the first One Day International, played between Australia and England in 1877 and 1971, respectively.
 It is also the home of the National Sports Museum, and serves as the home ground of the Victoria cricket team.
 At Twenty20 level, the Melbourne Stars and Melbourne Renegades compete in the Big Bash League.